 crack granola (YUM!), entertained fantasies of being out west, and have even discovered that another’s description of “camping” just might make me change my own “comfy” tent camping ways.
 Most recently, she shared her happiness in the form of another award nomination — the Sunshine Award.

 Wha…?
-Not that kind of bug?
-I must say I’m bummed.
+I’m sorry?
+Not that kind of bug? hangs head

 Now, check THIS out.

 See any similarities?
 Yeah.
 Me too.
 Could have been the same car!
-Amber and I are like twins, only she’s the cleaner, girly-er one.
+Perhaps Amber and I are twins separated at birth, only she was the cleaner, girly-er one.

 Gawd, I loved that